Theoretical Analysis of Sequential Importance Sampling Algorithms for a Class of Perfect Matching Problems: Related Work

 Evaluating the permanent of a $\{0, 1\}$ matrix is a celebrated problem in complexity theory and was used as the first example of a \#P-complete problem by Valiant~\cite{val79}.
 However, while exact evaluation remains an intractable problem, efficient approximation algorithms sometimes exist.

 Diaconis et.\ al.~\cite{dgh01} proposed the \emph{switch chain} for sampling perfect matchings from a balanced bipartite graph $G = ([n] \cup [n]', E)$ almost uniformly at random.
 The largest class of graphs for which this chain is ergodic is the class of chordal bipartite graphs.
 In~\cite{djm17}, Dyer et.\ al.\ examine increasingly restricted graph classes and determine that the switch chain mixes in time $O(n^7 \log n)$ for monotone graphs.
+This bound was later improved by Blumberg~\cite{blumthesis} to $O(n^4)$ for graphs with bounded interval restrictions.

 Diaconis and Kolesnik~\cite{dk19} analyze Algorithm~\ref{alg:sequential} for $t$-Fibonacci and distance-2 matchings.
 They were able to prove the asymptotic normality of $\log \rho(Y)$ using a distributional recurrence Central Limit Theorem from the computer science literature.
 Using generating functions, Chung et.\ al.~\cite{cdg18} were also able to compute precise asymptotics for the mean and variance of $\log \rho(Y)$ for the cases $t = 1$ and $(s, t) = (2, 2)$.
 Moments for more general $s, t$ are open.
 Finally,~\cite{dk19} also analyzes two additional algorithms for $t$-Fibonacci matchings: the \emph{random} order algorithm, where $(v_1, \ldots, v_n)$ is a random permutation of $[n]$, and the \emph{greedy} order algorithm, where at each step, the smallest unmatched index $i$ is matched amongst those indices $i$ with the maximal number of remaining choices for $\pi(i)$.
 Central limit theorems with precise asymptotics are also derived for both of these algorithms.